How Polaris innovates 80% faster on Spigit

 The advantages of crowdsourced innovation can’t be ignored.

 But what’s the secret to creating and sustaining a successful innovation program?
-It starts with getting executive buy-in.
+It starts with

 The reality is not every company is fortunate enough to have a crowdsourced innovation program mandate come directly from their executive team.
 For individuals not in this situation, getting buy-in is a crucial step.